 Skull Crushers

-Lower bar to forehead/behind head.
-Stretch for long head.
+Lower bar to forehead or behind head for a long head stretch.
 Use EZ bar for wrist comfort.

 Don't Skip Overhead Work